 There are a few elements to the McGillivray Canyon hike which may be difficult for some.
 There are a few short, but steep sections on the slot canyon bypass trail – in the winter these could be treacherous.
 If hikers wear proper traction devices, these sections shouldn’t pose much of a problem.

-The final leg through the slot canyon to the McGillivray Creek chockstone has many medium and large boulders on the canyon floor.
-When the snow is deep, it’s no problem as they will be buried.
 If the snow isn’t deep, then the snow and ice on top of these large rocks will force you to step more carefully and require you to plan your route through.
 Again, this section should be doable for most Kananaskis winter hikers, but may pose a challenge for some.

 We rate the McGillivray Canyon Trail as “easy”, but be aware there are some who would rate this winter hike as ‘moderate’.